Steve Shirley: Philanthropy

-Honours
+Honours and legacy

 Shirley received her BSc in 1956 and was appointed Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours for services to industry; Dame Commander of the Order of the British Empire (DBE) in the 2000 New Year Honours for services to information technology.; and Member of the Order of the Companions of Honour (CH) in the 2017 Birthday Honours for services to the IT industry and philanthropy.

 In 1987, she gained the Freedom of the City of London.
 She was the first female President of the chartered British Computer Society from 1989 to 1990 and Master of the IT livery company 1992/93.
 In 1985, she was awarded a Recognition of Information Technology Award.
 In 1999, she received the Mountbatten Medal.

 She was appointed a Fellow of the Royal Academy of Engineering and of Birkbeck College in 2001.